akanshgupta98/COVID_DETECTION/README.md

 # COVID_DETECTION
-In this project binary classification and multi-class classification has been performed for detecting covid and normal x_ray scans.
+In this project binary classification and multi-class classification has been performed for detecting covid,pneumonia and normal x_ray scans.
 TOOLS/Libraries USED: Google Colab, Pytorch, Numpy, Matplotlib.

 ### Dataset Description